iSnow/marklet/README.md

 </profiles>
 ```

-This profile is not active by default, so the markdown documentation would not get re-created with each Maven run,
+This profile is not active by default, so the Markdown documentation would not get re-created with each Maven run,
 but if you type `mvn clean package -P generate-markdown`, it gets run.
 If you want to have it permanently active,
 set `activeByDefault` to `true`: